Guide to Ultralight Water Filters and Purification

 - Freezing temperatures ruin these filters.
 In case of freezing weather, keep the filter in a pocket, sleeping bag, or otherwise close to your person.

 Sawyer Squeeze has been around for a while and has been my go-to water filter for years.
 The bags can be iffy—I have had a few break and spring leaks—so carry a couple (I prefer the larger 64oz version).
 The filter itself is reliable, lightweight, compact, and inexpensive.
 It is not immune to clogging, however.
 Make sure water filtered through it is fairly clear.
-Also, on longer trips it’s handy to bring along the included syringe to backflush it from time to time.
+Also, on longer trips, it’s handy to bring along the included syringe to backflush it from time to time.
 Unfortunately, like other hollow-filament-based filters, it can’t be kept in sub-freezing temps once it has had water in it; freezing water inside the hollow fibers can destroy the membrane.
-The Sawyer Squeeze systems us a 28mm threaded top, so they can also be screwed onto a standard disposable bottle.
+The Sawyer Squeeze systems use a 28mm threaded top, so they can also be screwed onto a standard disposable bottle.
+While you can get the mini for a few dollars less, we like the regular version as it seems to maintain a better flow for longer.

 Katadyn BeFree (1.0L)

 I was introduced to the Katadyn BeFree on the CDT in 2018 and really liked it.
 It has a one-liter soft rubberized bottle with a 42mm threaded top that fully collapses and a screw-in filter with a spout.
 You simply fill the bottle, screw in the filter, turn it upside down, and squeeze.
-When it’s new, or clean, water flows through the filter at a really good rate, faster than the Sawyer.
+When it’s new or clean, water flows through the filter at a really good rate, faster than the Sawyer.
 Katadyn claims it filters up to two liters of water per minute.
 To clean, you shake or swish the filter in clean water to remove debris.
 All that said, that was someone else’s that worked really well on that trip, but I had a problem with a new one as it clogged pretty fast in the field.
-I plan on getting some more use with it soon and I’ll update this entry.
-However, I don’t have high hopes after reading one review that ended in in something like, “Two steps for removing clogs in your BeFree: 1.
-Throw away; 2.
-Buy a Sawyer squeeze.”

 Pump Filters (P,B,C,V*)